xdit-project/xDiT/README.md

 <h2 id="updates">📢 Updates</h2>

+* 🎉**November 11, 2024**: xDiT has been applied to [mochi-1](https://github.com/xdit-project/mochi-xdit) and achieved 3.54x speedup compare to the official open source implementation!
 * 🎉**October 10, 2024**: xDiT applied DiTFastAttn to accelerate single GPU inference for Pixart Models!
 * 🎉**September 26, 2024**: xDiT has been officially used by [THUDM/CogVideo](https://github.com/THUDM/CogVideo)!
 The inference scripts are placed in [parallel_inference/](https://github.com/THUDM/CogVideo/blob/main/tools/parallel_inference) at their repository.
 * 🎉**September 23, 2024**: Support CogVideoX.
 The inference scripts are [examples/cogvideox_example.py](examples/cogvideox_example.py).